kgreen7/NZUpy/README.md

 - NZUpy is licensed under a permissive MIT license, so is free to use and adapt, including for commercial purposes (refer LICENSE file for specifics).

+***What do you have planned for the repository?
+Will you update the repository following the Climate Commission's next report on NZ ETS auction settings for 2026-2030?***

+- Yes, I plan to release an updated version of the model following annoucement of the Commission's recommendations for auction settings to allow users to easily incorporate these options.

 ## Contributions & issues

 Contributions to NZUpy are welcome!